Artspace Aotearoa

 Artspace Aotearoa (previously known as Artspace NZ) is an art gallery in Auckland, New Zealand.
 It is located on Karangahape Road in Newton.
-The gallery was founded in 1987, and focuses on contemporary New Zealand and overseas art.
+The gallery was founded in 1987 by a group of artists and focuses on contemporary New Zealand and overseas art.

 Governance

-Artspace is run by a charitable trust by a board of trustees.
+Artspace Aotearoa is run by a charitable trust by a board of trustees.
 The trustees appoint a director for the gallery who has a tenure lasting up to three years, during which time they select the exhibition programme.
-The frequent change of directors by this system allows for a fresh approach to be taken to the gallery's programme on a regular basis.
+The frequent change of directors by this system allows for a fresh approach to be taken to the gallery's programme regularly.